leobz/Expedia-flights-testing-tool/back-end/tests/tool/filter_by_price_range.md

 # Filter by price range

-### First we obtain a list with all the available prices
+### First, we obtain a list with all the available prices
 ```ruby
 >> p get_prices(segments)
 [31560, 29198, 33300, 41559, 37200, 40299, 45099, 48999, 55098]